 Q: How is eligibility for summer P-EBT determined?

 A: DFS will complete a direct issuance to all eligible children based on data received from the WDE and DFS.
 This benefit is available without an application.

 Q: How long is the covered summer period?

 A: The covered summer period shall not be more than 90 calendar days that follow a school year during which there was a public health emergency declaration.
-In Wyoming, the covered summer period is from June 1, 2022 to August 31, 2022.
-An issuance date has not yet been determined.
+In Wyoming, the covered summer period is from June 1, 2023 to August 31, 2023.

 - P-EBT benefits can be used at any SNAP-authorized retailer, to purchase eligible foods.
 The SNAP Retailer Locator allows anyone to locate nearby SNAP-authorized retailers by entering a street address, city, and state, or zip code.